alexmsalmeida/ml-microbiome/README.md

 ## How to run

 1. Edit the configuration file [`config/config.yml`](config/config.yml).
-    - `dataset`: the path to the dataset as a csv file.
+    - `dataset`: path to the input csv file.
+Rows as samples and columns as features (e.g., species or genes) with an additional column for the outcome variable per sample.
     - `outcome_colname`: column name of the outcomes for the dataset.
     - `ml_methods`: list of machine learning methods to use.
 Must be supported by mikropml.
 Options are: